operasoftware/devopera/articles/_posts/2007-11-07-a-call-for-video-on-the-web-opera-video-release-on-labs.md

 ---
-title: A call for video on the web — Opera `<video>` release on Labs
+title: A Call for Video on the Web — Opera `<video>` Release on Labs
 authors:
 - odevrel
 intro: 'To really make a splash on the Web, video needs an open solution that can easily be integrated into web pages without the need for proprietary plugins.
 The HTML5 `<video>` element and Ogg Theora can provide this, and Opera is proud to announce an experimental build that suppports it.
 So read this article, and download and play with it today.'